rurri/serverless-resources-env/README.md

   - serverless-resources-env
 ```

-**Important Note about aws-sdk version!**
+**Important Note about aws-sdk version For users of Serverles v1.1 and earlier!**

-Setting environment variables on Lambda is BRAND NEW on AWS.
-And you may need to upgrade the version of the package `aws-sdk` being used by the serverless framework.
+You may need to upgrade the version of the package `aws-sdk` being used by the serverless framework.
 In the 1.1.0 serverless framework, the `aws-sdk` is pegged at version 2.6.8 in the `npm-shrinkwrap.json` of serverless.
-This will likely be updated at the next serverless release, but in the meantime will require a manual upgrade.

 If you have installed serverless locally as part of your project you can just upgrade the sdk. `npm upgrade aws-sdk`.